Why the Cloud Service Provider Model Is the Best Classroom in Infrastructure

 The Variety Is the Education

 One partner runs everything on VMware with NetApp storage behind a Cisco network.
-The next runs Hyper-V on Dell PowerStore with a Juniper fabric.
-A third is all-in on Azure with AKS and managed disks.
-Each one made different architectural decisions for different business reasons, and each one generates different failure modes.
+The next is Hyper-V on Dell PowerStore with Juniper switches.
+Another went all-in on Azure.
+They all made different decisions for different business reasons, and they all break in different ways.

 VCSP partners are multi-tenant by definition.
-They host multiple customers on shared infrastructure with isolation requirements, different SLAs, and different retention policies.
-The infrastructure has to handle tenant onboarding, resource isolation, certificate management, and noisy-neighbor problems at scale.
+They host multiple customers on shared infrastructure with different SLAs and retention policies.
+The infrastructure has to handle tenant onboarding, resource isolation, certificate management, and noisy-neighbor problems.

 Supporting these environments taught me more about multi-tenancy than any architecture course.
 When a partner asks “why is Tenant A’s backup job slow?” and the answer is “because Tenant B is running a restore that’s saturating the storage controller,” you learn real fast why resource quotas and QoS policies exist.
 Nothing teaches you multi-tenancy like an angry call from Tenant A because Tenant B is hogging the storage controller.